 Mountain biking was one of the least-documented activities in Sardinia but we have fixed that!
 In December 2011, Versante Sud published Italian and English editions of the first guide for 20 years to mountain biking in Sardinia, authored by Peter and two Sard biker friends, Amos Cardia and Davide Deidda.
 You can preview it here.
 ISBN 978-88-96634-44-8.
 The guide has 70 rides in the South and Centre of the island, of which 25 are in Ogliastra, and gpx files for all the routes can be downloaded here.
+NB for smartphone users.
+The tracks are downloaded in zip format.
+Zou have to unzip them on a PC before sending them to your smartphone.
 Peter used all our route information, and designed, explored and rode for the first time (sometimes after repeated attempts…) 15 mountain bike routes.
-Cordee in the UK are the main English language distributors; see also Versante Sud retail outlets.
-We will also have it for sale at The Lemon House.
+Cordee in the UK are the main English language distributors.
+We have it for sale at The Lemon House.

 For mountain biking on Sardinia, we use a number of different maps:-